computercam/Custom-Google-Images-API/README.md

 # Google Images Metadata Scraper

 ### Summary
 - A very basic image metadata scraper for google images.
-Created to be used in my SCAMPER/Koolpix Project.
+Created to be used in my Pixagen Project.
 - This scraper's ***main feature*** is the ability to ***get the related images link*** for an image.

 ### Setup